weixiaonan1/BorderEscape/README.md

 ## Installation and Usage

 This game does not need to be installed.
-Player can download the [released version](https://github.com/154544017/RunningMan/releases) (`RunningMan.app` for macOS and `RunningMan.exe` for Windows 10), and launch the game by double click on the executable file.
+Player can download the [released version](https://github.com/154544017/RunningMan/releases) (`BorderEscape.app` for macOS and `BorderEscape.exe` for Windows 10), and launch the game by double click on the executable file.

 Then fill the game configration, choose the screen resolution, graph quality, and whether windowed.
 At last, you can click `Play!` to start the game.